Todo y Nada

-"Todo y Nada" ("Everything and Nothing") is a song written and performed by Mexican singer Vicente Garrido Calderón released in 1957.
+"Todo y Nada" ("Everything and Nothing") is a song written and performed by Mexican singer Vicente Garrido Calderón released in 1957 and originally recorded by Los Tres Ases and Lucho Gatica.

 It was covered by Mexican singer Luis Miguel on his album Segundo Romance (1994) where it was released as the third single from the album in 1995 and reached number three on the Billboard Hot Latin Songs and number one on the Latin Pop Airplay charts, becoming his third number-one song on the latter chart.
 "Todo y Nada" became Miguel's third consecutive number-one song from Segundo Romance in Mexico; and became a top-five hit in Chile, Panama and Puerto Rico.

 This was the second time that Luis Miguel had covered a song by Garrido, the first being "No Me Platiqués Más" on Romance (1991).
 It was recognized as one best-performing Latin songs of the year at the 1996 BMI Latin Awards.